googlearchive/firebase-dart/README.md

 You can find more information on how to use Firebase on [Getting started](https://firebase.google.com/docs/web/setup) page.

 Don't forget to setup correct **rules** for your [realtime database](https://firebase.google.com/docs/database/security/) and/or [storage](https://firebase.google.com/docs/storage/security/) in Firebase console.
 Auth has to be also set in the Firebase console if you want to use it.
-See next section in this document.
+For more info, see [next section](https://github.com/Janamou/firebase3-dart#before-tests-and-examples-are-run) in this document.

 ## Usage